dynamsoft-docs/barcode-reader-docs/parameters/reference/image-parameter/BarcodeColourModes.md

 #### As `PublicRuntimeSettings` Member
 `BarcodeColourModes` is a [`BarcodeColourMode`]({{ site.enumerations }}parameter-mode-enums.html#barcodecolourmode) array defines in `furtherModes` which is a struct member of `PublicRuntimeSettings`.
-It is used for setting the modes and the priority Sets for the barcode colour mode used to process the barcode zone.
+It is used for setting the modes and the priority.
 Default value will be used if there is no manual setting.

 | Struct |	Struct Member Name | Value Type |
 | ------ | ------------------ | ---------- |